Anthonyzou/docker-build-stuffs/convert/README.md

 - mp3gain for normalizing audio
 - id3ed for editing metadata
 - bash for parsing out metadata from youtube titles
+- youtube-dl for downloading the videos, inserting thumbnails, and extracting mp3

 # Run command